-MSU Graduate School and other resources available for mentoring
+MSU Graduate School and Other Resources Available for Mentoring

 The MSU Graduate School [5] has a wide variety of resources available for the mentoring and career development of graduate students.
 The NSCL mentoring plan, combined with departmental graduate handbooks and the NSCL graduate student handbook contain discipline-specific, as well as broader professional development elements.
-In support of disciplinary mentoring, an assessment tool that helps students create an individual development plan (IDP) is available through AAAS [9].
+In support of disciplinary mentoring, an assessment tool that helps students create an individual development plan (IDP) is available through AAAS [8].
 Use of this resource is strongly endorsed by the MSU graduate school.
-Resources for additional professional development are available through the MSU Center for Academic & Future Faculty Excellence (CAFFE) [10], which is the product of an I award by NSF.
-CAFFE provides a wide variety of opportunities [11] for students and other academic personnel to strengthen their professional development, as well as tools to evaluate skills and plan and develop careers [6].
+Resources for additional professional development are available through the MSU Center for Academic & Future Faculty Excellence (CAFFE) [9], which is the product of an I3 award by NSF.
+CAFFE provides a wide variety of opportunities for students and other academic personnel to strengthen their professional development, as well as tools to evaluate skills and plan and develop careers [6].
+MSU also has many resources in support of underrepresented groups, and you can find more information in [11].
+One example is the Alliances for Graduate Education and Professoriate (AGEP), an NSF program that supports recruitment, retention and graduation of underrepresented U.S. minorities [12].

 Graduate students at NSCL are highly encouraged to make use of these resources, and faculty at NSCL are encouraged to work with students to effectively use them to strengthen the students' disciplinary and professional development.